 When you think about age-proofing your brain, what's the first thing that springs to mind?
-Eating healthier food, exercising more, and quitting bad habits (i.e., smoking or drinking too much) are all on our list, but when we put the question to neurologist and psychologist, Dan Engle, MD, he surprised us with his answer: "It's essential that people laugh more," he said.
+Eating healthier food, exercising more, and quitting bad habits (e.g., smoking or drinking too much) are all on our list, but when we put the question to neurologist and psychologist, Dan Engle, MD, he surprised us with his answer: "It's essential that people laugh more," he said.
 "Cortisol is a stress hormone that is associated with anxiety and kills brain cells, especially in the hippocampus where memory is stored and recalled."
 Wait, stress literally kills brain cells?
 Yep.
-According to Engle exposure to chronic stress destroys neurons and reduces neuro-cell function and performance over time.
+According to Engle, exposure to chronic stress destroys neurons and reduces neuro cell function and performance over time.

 "Here's the bottom-line: Laugh more, have more fun, and keep learning throughout your life for a happy, healthy brain," he urged.
-Of course, eating well and looking after your body and mind is also important to boosting your long-term memory health and brain function.
-Ahead, Engle shares his top foods that not only improve your memory but provide a host of other holistic benefits including enhanced cognitive function such as optimal attention span, concentration, organizing, planning, multitasking, and mood.
+Of course, eating well and looking after your body and mind are also important for boosting your long-term memory health and brain function.
+Ahead, Engle shares his top foods that not only improve your memory but provide a host of other holistic benefits, including enhanced cognitive function such as optimal attention span, concentration, organizing, planning, multitasking, and mood.

 MYDOMAINE: When should we start thinking about eating for our brain health and why?

-DAN ENGEL: The best way to answer this question is through an analogy; when is the best time to plant a fruit tree?
-20 years ago.
+DAN ENGEL: The best way to answer this question is through an analogy: When is the best time to plant a fruit tree?
+Twenty years ago.
 For the purpose of this article, the answer is today.
 Now is the time to start eating these brain-optimizing foods.
 Most people wait until there's actually a health challenge to begin changing their diet, but the reality is that once there's a problem, it becomes much more difficult to rebalance your body.
 It's better to start early and potentially avoid the issue altogether or heighten your body's ability to course-correct on its own.

 There is increasing anecdotal evidence, in our culture today, supported by literature, indicating that noticeable cognitive decline is happening at earlier ages, and this is due to "diseases of excess" defined by having access to too much food, too little movement, and experiencing a general lack of vitality.
 Brain aging is a fact of life, and while this may be the case, it is possible to slow the process and optimize brain performance.